MelbourneDeveloper/ioc_container/README.md

 [As a Service Locator](#as-a-service-locator)

 ## Dependency Injection (DI)
 [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) (DI) allows you to decouple concrete classes from the rest of your application.
-Your code can depend on abstractions instead of concrete classes, and it allows you to easily swap out implementations without having to change your code.
+Your code can depend on abstractions instead of concrete classes, allowing you to easily swap out implementations without changing your code.
 This library takes inspiration from DI in [.NET MAUI](https://learn.microsoft.com/en-us/dotnet/architecture/maui/dependency-injection) and [ASP .NET Core](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-6.0).
-You register your dependencies with the `IocContainerBuilder` which is a bit like `IServiceCollection` in ASP.NET Core and then you build it with the `toContainer()` method which is like the `BuildServiceProvider()` method in ASP.NET Core.
-DI is an established pattern that the whole .NET ecosystem depends on.
+You register your dependencies with the `IocContainerBuilder` which is a bit like [`IServiceCollection`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.iservicecollection?view=dotnet-plat-ext-7.0) in ASP.NET Core.
+Then you build it with the `toContainer()` method, which is like the [`BuildServiceProvider()`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.servicecollectioncontainerbuilderextensions.buildserviceprovider?view=dotnet-plat-ext-6.0) method in ASP.NET Core.
+DI is an established pattern that the whole .NET ecosystem, and many other ecosystems depend on.

 ## Why Use This Library?
 You can